'I'm going to destroy you': Police make arrest after disruption at West River Education District meeting

 “Upon further investigation, it was determined Dery had exhibited criminal behavior, to include disorderly conduct and violation of conditions of release,” states the news release.

-Dery was arrested and cited to appear in court Tuesday.
+Dery was arrested, held at Southern State Correctional Facility until sober and cited to appear in court Tuesday.
 Police said her conditions of release stemmed from an arrest in June for driving under the influence, disorderly conduct, attempting to elude and resisting arrest.

 In response, the board released a statement denouncing hate.